Pricing Login Free trial Support

 While some security incidents or cyber attacks can be prevented or mitigated outright, IT organizations must have the proper incident response processes in place to deal with cyber security threats in a timely way and prevent the massive financial and legal repercussions that can accompany a data breach.

-A computer security incident response team (CSIRT) is a working group of IT professionals that manages key responsibilities connected to the incident response process.
-CSIRT teams are multi-disciplinary and cross-functional - they contain members from different areas of IT and the business who provide different perspectives and complementary skill sets.
+A computer security incident response team (CSIRT) is a working group of IT professionals responsible for incident handling and incident management across an organization.
+CSIRT teams are multi-disciplinary and cross-functional – they contain members from different areas of IT and the business who provide different perspectives and complementary skill sets.
 The most important responsibilities of CSIRT teams include:

 • Establishing, maintaining and continually improving a documented incident response plan